LC-Linkous/nanoVNA_python/README.md

         * This is what the 'SA' in 'tinySA' is!
 * **SA** -  Signal Analyzer.
 A device that measures the properties of a single frequency signal.
 This can include power, magnitude, phase, and other features such as  modulation.
 * **SNA** - Scalar Network Analyzer.
 A device that measures amplitude as it passes through the device.
 It can be used to determine gain, attenuation, or frequency response.
+* **SWR** - Standing Wave Ratio.
+SWR is an indication of how well an antenna is matched to a transmission line.
+A low SWR (close to 1:1) means there is minimal signal reflection and the power is being transmitted down the line eddiciently.
+A high SWR indicats and impedance mismatch between a DUT (or antenna, or network) and the transmission line, which in this case is internal to the NanoVNA.
 * **VNA** - Vector Network Analyzer.
 A device that measures the network parameters of electrical networks (typically, s-parameters).
 Can measure both measures both amplitude and phase properties.
 The [wiki article on network analyzers]( https://en.wikipedia.org/wiki/Network_analyzer_(electrical)) covers the topic in detail.